GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

 4 The script only supports network mask 255.255.XXX.XXX, thus only the first two octets can be modified.

 ### Running adminGVPN
 1. Update the `config.json` file with proper XMPP server address, and the full JID, nickname and password.
-As mentioned earlier every peer should have a unique JID and nickname.
+As mentioned earlier, every peer should have a unique JID and nickname.
 You can use existing public XMPP services,or you can also [[setup your own XMPP server|Installing XMPP Server]].IPv4 addresses will be allocated automatically by MuC room admin by running manageUsers.py script.

  ```bash
    {